 - It preserves any SEO “value” or “link equity” that has accrued to the previous version of the URL, as a result of search engines learning that the content is valuable, and passes that value along to the updated URL.

-To manage 301 redirects in Squarespace, go to Settings > Advanced > URL Mappings.
+To manage 301 redirects in Squarespace, go to Settings > Developer Tools > URL Mappings.

 To add a new 301 redirect, use the format: /old-url-slug -> /new-url-slug 301

 Enter each redirect rule on a new line, and then click save to make the changes effective.

 Related resource: check out our guide for managing URL redirects and maintaining SEO rankings when migrating a website to Squarespace.